aihpi/ragsst/README.md

 ## Retrieval Augmented Generation and Semantic-search Tools

-A set of quick start tool to test and use as basis for various document-related use cases:
+A set of quick start tool to test and use as basis for various document-related use cases locally:

 - Rag: Prompt an LLM that uses relevant context to answer your queries
 - Semantic Retrieval: Retrieve relevant passages from documents showing sources and relevance.